TahaEmad90/clothing-store-powerbi-dashboard/README.md

-The **Landing Page** acts as the main navigation page of the report.
+The Landing Page serves as the main navigation page of the report.

-Users can navigate between the different analytical sections of the dashboard, including:
+Users can navigate between the different analytical sections of the dashboard, allowing them to move through the analysis in a structured way.

+The report includes the following main sections:

-- Overview
+Overview
+Categories
+Category Details
-- Category Analysis
+Category Performance
+Customers
-- Customer Analysis
+Customer Performance
-- Store Analysis

-This structure allows users to move from a high-level business overview to more detailed analysis.
+Stores

 ---